WHO says Ebola epidemic still spreading in West Africa

 Banbury said a projection of some 10,000 cases a week by Dec.
 1 meant 7,000 beds would be needed for treatment, but under current planning only 4,300 beds would be available by then and many of those would not have staff to operate them.

-"To make up for the gap in beds, we must build about 2,700 beds in community care centres, or about 300 such centres.
+"To make up for the gap in beds, we must build about 2,700 beds in community care centers, or about 300 such centers.
 We will also need staff to manage the facilities," Banbury said.
 "We need to go from about 50 burial teams to about 500 and we need to equip those teams with about 1,000 vehicles."

 The WHO has repeatedly said Ebola cases are under-reported in the three hardest-hit countries, and that understanding the scale and pace of the outbreak is crucial.
 Aylward said the WHO multiplies numbers from Guinea by 1.5, from Sierra Leone by 2 and from Liberia by 2.5 to get a more accurate picture.